Kyla's Diary - Chapter 1: The Incident

 We were still debating how to respond when the last message arrived.

 “The Seeder Project has been canceled.
-Central Command will shut down its operation next month.”
+Central Command will shut down its operations next month.”

 How do you recover from something like that?
 How do you respond?

 I have lived most of my life in space.
-Helios is my home, but I’m an earthling.
+Helios is my home, but I am an Earthling.
 People expected someone like me to support returning to Earth.
 We did not.
-Unexpectedly, it was only those born on Helios who wanted to turn back.
+Unexpectedly, the strongest calls to turn back came from those born on Helios.

 It started as small protests.
 Then strikes.
-Until one day, almost half of the crew did not show up at their posts.
+Then one day, almost half of the crew did not show up at their posts.

 That day, a group started gathering outside the communication room in the Work Ring.
 A dozen at first.
 Then it grew until it became a crowd of about 30 people.

 The Captain called an emergency meeting with the three members of the Council.
-As originally designed, one member was elected among all the people.
+Under the original structure, one member was elected among all the people.
 The second member was the Director of the Data and Information Office.
 Finally, me, a rotating member representing the elders.

 During the meeting, the elected member suggested sending the Regulation Bureau to guard the communications room.
 Director Sullivan disagreed.
 She argued that it would escalate the issue even further.
 I agreed with her.